 To be more specific, the change Risse sees coming is a disruption to the automation technology suppliers.
 “Software-first companies have no interest in the hardware businesses of the automation suppliers, including control valves, motors, turbines, sensors, distributed controls systems, etc. What they want is manufacturing data and ancillary services.
 Therefore, vendors who hold customer data hostage and try to keep it away from other vendors will be put under pressure to change their business practices.”

-This viewpoint presents a major potential change to the automation industry when you consider that that the use of proprietary storage systems and partner programs that lock out potential competition are the norm.
+This viewpoint presents a major potential change to the automation industry when you consider that that the use of proprietary storage systems and partner programs that lock out potential competition is the norm today.

 “This leveraged position has been dominated for decades by automation vendors because their components, sensors, and software applications generate the data,” said Risse.